MicroEJ/docs/VEEPortingGuide/uiCco.rst

 This C module is a specific implementation of the C module MicroUI over Vivante VGLite.
 It implements a set of drawings over the official Vivante VGLite library (that targets some GPU with vector graphics acceleration): ``ui_drawing_vglite.c``.

-This C module also provides a set of header files (and their implementations) to manipulate some MicroUI concepts over the VGLite library: image management, path format, etc.: ``display_vglite.h`` and ``vglite_path.h``.
+This C module also provides a set of header files (and their implementations) to manipulate some MicroUI concepts over the VGLite library: image management, path format, etc.: ``ui_vglite.h`` and ``ui_drawing_vglite_path.h``.

 Options
 -------

 This C module provides some drawing algorithms that are disabled by default.

 * The rendering time of a simple shape with the GPU (time in the VG-Lite library + GPU setup time + rendering time) is longer than with software rendering.
-To enable the hardware rendering for simple shapes, uncomment the definition of ``VGLITE_USE_GPU_FOR_SIMPLE_DRAWINGS``  in ``display_configuration.h``.
+To enable the hardware rendering for simple shapes, uncomment the definition of ``VGLITE_USE_GPU_FOR_SIMPLE_DRAWINGS``  in ``ui_vglite_configuration.h``.
 * The rendering time of an RGB565 image into an RGB565 buffer without applying an opacity (alpha == 0xff) is longer than with software rendering (as this kind of drawing consists in performing a mere memory copy).
-To enable the hardware rendering for RGB565 images, uncomment the definition of ``VGLITE_USE_GPU_FOR_RGB565_IMAGES``  in ``display_configuration.h``.
+To enable the hardware rendering for RGB565 images, uncomment the definition of ``VGLITE_USE_GPU_FOR_RGB565_IMAGES``  in ``ui_vglite_configuration.h``.
 * ARGB8888, ARGB1555, and ARGB4444 transparent images are not compatible with some revisions of the VG-Lite GPU.
 Older GPU revisions do not render transparent images correctly because the pre-multiplication of the pixel opacity is not propagated to the pixel color components.
-To enable the hardware rendering for transparent images, uncomment the definition of ``VGLITE_USE_GPU_FOR_TRANSPARENT_IMAGES``  in ``display_configuration.h``.
+To enable the hardware rendering for transparent images, uncomment the definition of ``VGLITE_USE_GPU_FOR_TRANSPARENT_IMAGES``  in ``ui_vglite_configuration.h``.
 Note that this limitation does not concern the A8 and A4 formats.

 Accelerated Drawings
 --------------------